What is Geothermal Energy?

-This energy is developed from the wastes of animal and human that include by-products along with agricultural yields, municipal solid wastes and timber industry.
+This energy is developed from the wastes of animals and humans that include by-products along with agricultural yields, municipal solid wastes, and timber industry.

 It is the energy that is generated from the heat within the Earth.
 Hot rocks in the core of Earth emits the surface of the earth with steam and pressure.
 This steam is used to run turbines and produce electricity.

-71% of Earth’s surface is covered by water bodies which is mainly oceans.
-The tides in water bodies fall and rise because of gravity of moon and sun.
+71% of Earth’s surface is covered by water bodies which are mainly oceans.
+The tides in the water body fall and rise because of the gravity of the moon and sun.

-Geothermal gradient: Geothermal gradient is defined as the difference in the temperature between the core and the crust of the planet.
-Geothermal gradient is the driving force for a continuous conduction of thermal energy in the form of heat from the core to the surface..
+A geothermal gradient is defined as the difference in the temperature between the core and the crust of the planet.
+The geothermal gradient is the driving force for the continuous conduction of thermal energy in the form of heat from the core to the surface.
 The temperature gradient may sometimes reach over 4000 °C.

 Generation of electricity: Geothermal power plants are usually installed within a two-mile radius of the geothermal reserve.
 The steam from these reserves is either directly used to rotate the turbines of an electrical generator or is used to heat water which then produces steam for the process.

-Farming: In cold countries, geothermal energy is used to heat greenhouses or to heat water that are used for irrigation.
+- Farming: In cold countries, geothermal energy is used to heat greenhouses or to heat water that is used for irrigation.

-Heating: Geothermal energy is used to heat buildings through district heating systems in which hot water through springs is directly transported to the buildings though pipelines.
+- Heating: Geothermal energy is used to heat buildings through district heating systems in which hot water through springs is directly transported to the buildings through pipelines.

 - Renewable resource: Geothermal energy is free and abundant.
-The constant flow of heat from the Earth makes this resource inexhaustible and limitless to an estimates time span of 4 billion years.
+The constant flow of heat from the Earth makes this resource inexhaustible and limitless to an estimated time span of 4 billion years.

-- Green energy: Geothermal energy is non-polluting and environment friendly as no harmful gases are evolved with the use of the use of geothermal energy unlike the use of fossil fuels.
+- Green energy: Geothermal energy is non-polluting and environment-friendly as no harmful gases are evolved with the use of geothermal energy unlike the use of fossil fuels.
 Also, no residue or by-product is generated.

 - Generation of employment: Geothermal power plants are highly sophisticated and involve large scale research before installation.
-This generates the employment for skilled and unskilled labors at a very large scale at each stage of production and management.
+This generates employment for skilled and unskilled laborers at a very large scale at each stage of production and management.

-- Can be used directly: In cold countries, the geothermal energy is used directly for melting of ice on the roads, heating houses in winters, green houses, public baths etc. Although the initial cost of installation is very high, the cost for maintenance and repair is negligible.
+- Can be used directly: In cold countries, the geothermal energy is used directly for the melting of ice on the roads, heating houses in winters, greenhouses, public baths, etc. Although the initial cost of installation is very high, the cost for maintenance and repair is negligible.

 - Transportation and transmission: Unlike fossil fuels, geothermal energy cannot be transported easily.
 Once the tapped energy is harnessed it can only be used efficiently in the nearby areas.
 Also, with the transmission, there are chances of emission of toxic gases getting released into the atmosphere.

-- High installation cost: The installation of geothermal power plants to get steam from deep under the Earth requires a huge investment in terms of material and human resource.
+- High installation cost: The installation of geothermal power plants to get steam from deep under the Earth requires a huge investment in terms of material and human resources.

 - Intensive research required: Before setting up a plant, extensive research is required, as the sites can run out of steam over a period of time due to a drop in the temperature as a result of excessive or irregular supply of inlet water.